Seiberg-Witten Floer spectra for $b_1>0$: Proof of Theorem

 By the Rellich lemma, $\phi_n^-(0)$ converges to $\phi^-(0)$ in $L^2_{k_-}$ strongly.
 Hence

 We get a contradiction.

 In the other cases (iii), (iv) where $y_{n,0}$ is in the other components of $\partial A_n$, we have a contradiction similarly.

-\begin{dfn} For notation as in Theorem \ref{thm isolating nbd}, let $\preSWF_{[n]}(Y,\mathfrak{s})$ be the parameterized Conley index of the flow $\varphi_{n,k_+,k_-}$ on the isolated invariant set $A_n$.
+\begin{dfn} For this definition we refer to some notions from parameterized homotopy theory and parameterized Conley index theory; refer to Sections \ref{subsec:homotopy1} and \ref{subsec:conley}), respectively.
+For notation as in Theorem \ref{thm isolating nbd}, let $\preSWF_{[n]}(Y,\mathfrak{s})$ be the parameterized Conley index of the flow $\varphi_{n,k_+,k_-}$ on the isolated invariant set $A_n$.
 We call $\preSWF_{[n]}(Y,\mathfrak{s})$ the \emph{pre-Seiberg-Witten Floer invariant} of $(Y,\mathfrak{s})$ (for short, the pre-SWF invariant of $(Y,\mathfrak{s})$).
 The object $\preSWF_{[n]}(Y,\mathfrak{s})$ is a(n) (equivariant) topological space, depending on a number of choices (which are not all reflected in its notation).
 First, $\preSWF_{[n]}(Y,\mathfrak{s})$ depends on the choice of an index pair, but its (equivariant, parameterized) homotopy type is independent of the choice of index pair - we will abuse notation and also write $\preSWF_{[n]}(Y,\mathfrak{s})$ for its (equivariant, parameterized) homotopy type.
 It also depends on a choice of metric on $Y$, as well as spectral sections $P_n,Q_n$ and subspaces $W_n^\pm$, as in the preliminaries to Theorem \ref{thm isolating nbd}.

+The projection used in the parameterized Conley index is from the ex-space $B_{n,R}$ over $\mathrm{Pic}(Y)$, as explained in the discussion after Theorem \ref{thm isolating nbd}.